Resident giraffes at Taronga Zoo, Mosman in Sydney.

 If you’re a primate fan, you will love Sydney Zoo.
 They have a fabulous collection, including 13 baboons and 11 chimps.
 They also have spider monkeys, orangutans and ten gorgeous “organ grinder” or Capuchin monkeys.

-snake encounter at Sydney zoo
+Keeper holding a snake during a reptile encounter at Sydney Zoo

 A snake encounter at Sydney Zoo Credit: Destination NSW